subidit/subidit/README.md

 - 🌱 I’m currently learning *Data Visualization*.
 - 👯 I’m looking to collaborate on fun side-projects.
 - 🤔 I’m looking for help with Design and Art appreciation.
-- 💬 Ask me about SEO tips and tricks.
+- 💬 Ask me about famous chair designs.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I like fonts, flags and films.